common-workflow-language/bosc-abstracts/bosc_abstract/cwl_abstract_bosc.md

 simply serve as a road sign indicating that this path is a waste of time (all of the previous results are useful)? -->

-The organizations behind Curoverse Arvados, Seven Bridges Genomics, and Galaxy have stated intent to implement support for the Common Workflow Language, with interest from other organizations including BioDatomics and the Broad Institute.
+The organizations behind Curoverse Arvados (Seven Bridges Genomics) and Galaxy have stated intent to implement support for the Common Workflow Language, with interest from other organizations including Apache Taverna, BioDatomics and the Broad Institute.
 Developers on the Galaxy bioinformatics platform are exploring adding CWL tool description support with plans to add support for the CWL workflow descriptions.
 Tool authors and other community members will benefit as